Ukrainian Orthodox Church of the USA: Schism

-A lengthy lawsuit which in 1999 the UOC-USA began against one such parish, the Church of the Holy Ascension in Clifton, NJ, discouraged some other parishes from taking similar action.
-Although New Jersey's Appellate Division eventually sided with the parishioners of Holy Ascension against the UOC-USA and the New Jersey Supreme Court denied certification of the issue, in 2007, the Consistory of the UOC-USA filed a fresh suit against the Church of the Holy Ascension.
+A lengthy lawsuit which in 1999 the UOC-USA began against one such parish, the Church of the Holy Ascension in Clifton, New Jersey, discouraged some other parishes from taking similar action.
+Although New Jersey's Appellate Division eventually sided with the parishioners of Holy Ascension against the UOC-USA and the New Jersey Supreme Court denied certification of the issue, in 2007, the Consistory of the UOC-USA filed another suit against the Church of the Holy Ascension.
 After this suit was dismissed with prejudice by the Superior Court of New Jersey in June 2008, the UOC-USA filed an appeal, but on August 19, 2009, the Appellate Division affirmed the dismissal, holding "that Holy Ascension, and not the UOC-USA, has title to the property".
 The UOC-USA again appealed to the New Jersey Supreme Court, which, on December 9, 2009, again denied certification.

 Despite the court ruling, the UOC-USA website until 2014 continued to list the Church of the Holy Ascension and several other parishes which were legally part of the UOC-KP as parishes of the UOC-USA.

+Statistics

+In 2010, the UOC of USA had a total of 22,362 congregants in 101 churches according to the U.S. religion census.

+In 2020, Pennsylvania had the most adherents and the highest adherence percentage with 22 congregations and 2,784 members, followed by New Jersey with 1,694 members.

+According to the U.S. religion census of 2020, the UOC of USA had 14,971 congregants in 89 parishes.
+It also had a regular attendee rate of 42%, which was higher than the average attendance rate for all Orthodox parishes in the United States.
+Maps of parishes and adherents have been published based on 2010 data.